alexa-samples/skill-sample-nodejs-test-automation/labs/lab04.md

 **4.1.4.** Set the following
 - __Stack name:__ reinvent-alx315
 - __lwaClientId, lwaClientSecret__ are already set for you.
 Those are generic credentials ask-cli used to generate your _refreshToken_.
 - __lwaRefreshToken:__ on your local machine, navigate to your home folder (_$ cd ~_) and open the _.ask/cli_config_ file. ask-cli created it to store your settings when you initialized the tool in the first lab.
-Copy the _refreshToken_ you find in this file and paste it into the CloudFormation page.
-Please note, if you're not seeing the _.ask_ folder in your home directory, tell your file explorer to show hidden objects.
+Copy the _refreshToken_ you find in this file and paste it into the CloudFormation setup page.
+Please note, if you're not seeing the _.ask_ folder in your home directory, tell your file explorer to also show hidden objects.
 - __skillId:__ Here goes the skill-Id of your _number guessing game_ skill.
 Return to the Amazon developer portal to get it.

 ![](img/lab04-screen06.png)